FAC 2024-03

 appropriated or otherwise made

-available for any fiscal year for DoD, to
+available for any FY for DoD, to

 be provided to an institution of higher